top of page

 For the subsequent task, students may start incorporating adjectives that express the quantity, value, opinion, size, age, shape, colour, origin, and materials of each chosen object.
 They should describe the object in a few words.
 The written description acts as a caption that should be presented precisely; thus, the number of words should be kept to a minimum.

 The two images are the descriptions and images of the objects in the ESL students' surroundings.
-The students who have completed their task should be reminded to carry on by responding to their friends' image posts.
+Students who have completed their task should be reminded to continue by responding to their friends' image posts.
 To allow online interaction, they may share their responses to the images and descriptions as statements or queries in the comment box.
 Thus, they must be able to use interrogative words to ask questions and give feedback on the images.
-The ripple of responses will amazingly develop into conversations that involve the participation of different individuals in the same class.
+The ripple of responses will amazingly develop into conversations that involve different individuals in the same class.
 The educator can monitor their participation, moderate content, and facilitate discussions.

 c.
 Sharing Activities to Emphasise Verbs

-In the following task, allow the students to show their hidden talents or activities, including any safe stunts they can do alone or with anyone nearby.
+In the following task, allow students to showcase their hidden talents or activities, including any safe stunts they can perform alone or with someone nearby.
 If their movement is restricted, encourage them to record any moving objects in their surroundings.

 Additionally, the educator can promote flexibility in the ESL activity by giving them freedom in app selection to allow room for creativity and decision-making.
-They can edit a still image using apps or software and turn it into an animated image showing movements.
-The self-made animated images and short-form videos can remarkably highlight the whole activity.
-These are a few examples of animated images and videos captured by ESL students for the activity.
+They can edit a still image using apps or software to turn it into an animated image that shows movement.
+Self-made animated images and short-form videos can effectively highlight the entire activity.
+These are a few examples of animated images and videos that ESL students captured for the activity.

 B. Students' Feedback

 These are the responses from the ESL students who participated in the activity via Padlet.
-Only a few students mentioned being shy at the beginning of the task because it was not common for them to share their belongings or activities with others.
+Only a few students mentioned feeling shy at the beginning of the task because it was uncommon for them to share their belongings or activities with others.
 Nonetheless, these students were thrilled to get to know one another better during the task.

 • I was a bit shy because I never shared my videos with my friends, but I think I will be more confident if I do it again.